Snow sweeps UK after coldest night of the year

 An RAC spokesperson has warned drivers to be cautious during the cold weather - and suggested England fans leave their car at home to watch the quarter-final against France on Saturday evening.

-“The big freeze continues today and those heading out on the roads must be alert to the risk of ice, especially in the south and west of the UK which are covered by weather warnings,” Rod Dennis.
+“The big freeze continues today and those heading out on the roads must be alert to the risk of ice, especially in the south and west of the UK which are covered by weather warnings,” Rod Dennis said.

+Those hoping to travel to and from Manchester Airport faced travel disruption from the snow on Saturday morning when runways were closed.
+The shutdown has led to the cancellation of at least 20 flights.

+The first arrival to be diverted was Tui’s inbound service from Punta Cana in the Dominican Republic.
+It landed at Birmingham, as did Ryanair from Brussels, Prague, Aer Lingus from Dublin, Turkish Airlines from Istanbul and Swiss from Zurich.

 On Sunday, a snow and ice warning kicks in at 9am for most of London and some of the South East until 9am on Monday, with a 30 per cent chance of up to 5cm of snow.